argilo/contest-sdr/README.md

 ## Usage

 Install GNU Radio 3.10 or later.
 Make sure that SoapySDR support is included, and the SoapySDR driver for your target device is installed.
+On Ubuntu 22.04, simply run `sudo apt install gnuradio` to get an appropirate version and the required dependencies.

 Run one of the following commands from the command line: